 Second green revolution

-- India needs second green revolution to bring food security to its billion plus population, to remove distress of farming community and to make its agriculture globally competitive.
+- India needs a second green revolution to bring food security to its billion-plus population, to remove the distress of the farming community, and to make its agriculture globally competitive.

 - High productivity and better value addition by agro-processing are its key parameters.